contact form

 How do I receive an invoice for my order?

-If you require an invoice with VAT shown, please send us a request via our contact form or by email to info@alex-depot.de .
-We will then provide you with the invoice immediately.
+If you require a VAT invoice, you can find it under "VAT Invoice" on the order confirmation page.
+You can also send us a request via our contact form or by email to info@alex-depot.de .

 How do I claim my warranty and return?